 Employers may not discriminate against a person with a disability in hiring or promotion if the person is otherwise qualified for the job.

-Employers can ask about a person’s disability to perform a job but cannot inquire if someone has a disability or subject a person to tests that tend to screen out persons with disabilities.
+Employers are permitted to ask limited questions about reasonable accommodations if a disability is voluntarily disclosed, but cannot inquire if someone has a disability or subject a person to tests that tend to screen out persons with disabilities (Pre-Employment Inquiries and Disability | U.S. Equal Employment Opportunity Commission (eeoc.gov).

 Employers will need to provide reasonable accommodation to persons with disabilities.
 Reasonable accommodations include steps such as job restructuring and modification of equipment.